BrendanJMorgan/Engine-Development/README.md

 The MATLAB code requires CoolProp integration to run.
 CoolProp is a python library with a MATLAB wrapper.
 The easiest installation method I know of can be followed from this video: https://www.youtube.com/watch?v=XvR10Fjph7U
 The code also reuires NASA's CEAM to run, though this is already included in the folder so no further action should be required.
 NASA CEAM is approved for both domestic and international release.

-Further documentation for running the MATLAB code can be found in Documentation.pptx, found in the MATLAB folder.